 Within the Christian context, the relationship between sin and shame can be very confusing.
-On one hand, we are told that Christ died for our sins; therefore, we can relinquish our shame once we repent.
-But then, some denominations try to shame us into becoming virtuous people.
-They quote the passage about being perfect.
-"Therefore you are to be perfect, as your heavenly Father is perfect".
-Matthew 5:48.
-I was also told once by a pastor that even though I was forgiven I should still be ashamed of myself.
+On one hand, we are told that Christ died for our sins; therefore, we should relinquish our shame.
+But then, we are shamed into becoming virtuous people from the moment we know Christ.
 So which is it?
 Are we to be ashamed or not?